"Never cross a river that is on average 4 feet deep"

 That's a good question.

 There is a very interesting breed of self-proclaimed "gurus" out there today.
-These self-described experts find little pools of people on social media to feast on and add to their "tribe.”
-These poor souls aren't quite intelligent enough to discern or define intelligence so they fall into circularities; their main skill is an impressive capacity to repeat the shit they hear from other people.
+These self-described experts find pools of people on social media to feast on and add to their "tribe.”
+These poor souls aren't intelligent enough to define intelligence so they fall into circularities.
+Their main skill is their impressive capacity to repeat the shit they hear from other people.

-Here's an example from one of the most well-known "experts" out there right now, pulled from a "foundational pillar" of his program:
+Here's an example from one of the most well-known "experts" out there right now.
+This was pulled from a "foundational pillar" of his program:

 "Since not more than 50% of the individuals can be wealthier than average..."

-In other words, this expert and other "experts" have entire methodologies built on "factual and obvious" statements that are neither factual nor obvious.
-In fact, even without doing math, simple observation and basic pattern recognition can and will disprove most of them.
-The entire operating system is broken because the base knowledge from which they are reasoning is faulty.
+This expert and other "experts" have methodologies built on the "factual and obvious".
+The problem is that they are neither factual nor are they obvious.
+Simple observation and basic pattern recognition can disprove most of them.
+It doesn't even require doing the math.
+The base knowledge from which they are reasoning is faulty.
+It's a broken operating system.

 Does that stop them?
 Of course not.
 Should I care?
 It depends on the day.
-Between you and I, I vacillate rather frequently.
-On some days it drives me nuts, on others, I find it humorous and, in the long run, can only be good for me.
-The more people playing stupid short games, on faulty foundations, the less competition in the long game.
+Between you and I, I vacillate.
+On some days it drives me nuts.
+On others, I find it humorous and realize that in the long run, can only be good for me.
+More people playing stupid games on faulty foundations means less competition in the long run.

 Play stupid games.
 Win stupid prizes.

-What I have a hard time ignoring is that these goofballs pathologize others for doing things they, themselves, don't understand and completely fail to consider that it's their own understanding that may be limited.
+What I have a hard time ignoring is that these goofballs pathologize others for doing things they, themselves, don't understand.
+They fail to consider that it's their own understanding that may be limited.

 After some soul-searching, I think that’s why I keep showing up and writing.
 Not because I care if they blow themselves up, but because I care that YOU don’t.
-That you have the tools to recognize these idiots and develop the bullshit glasses, which specialize in spotting the blind and leading the blind.
+So you have the tools to recognize these dingleberries and develop a special pair of glasses.
+BS glasses, which specialize in spotting when the blind are leading the blind.

-As for me, I am going to keep laying the foundation for those that want to stress test their base knowledge.
+As for me, I am going to keep stress-testing my base knowledge and sharing my experience.
 If you have a sound base from which you reason you can figure anything out.

 Nic